capjamesg/indieweb-etherpad-archiver/README.md

 A tool that accepts an [IndieWeb Events](https://events.indieweb.org) page and archives the associated Etherpad page to the [IndieWeb wiki](https://indieweb.org).

+> [!IMPORTANT]
+> This project has been superceded by https://github.com/capjamesg/indieweb-etherpad-archiver-v2, which is a Python implementation of the archiver based on this project.
+This change was made to help make the project easier to maintain.
+> This repository is no longer actively maintained or in use.

 ## IRC Usage

 This tool provides an interface over IRC through which an Etherpad page linked to an IndieWeb events page can be archived.